Organisationn/PlaywrightFirstAssessment/README.md

 This framework demonstrates real-world automation practices including CI/CD integration, environment variable management, and database-driven testing.

  ✅ Page Object Model (POM) for maintainability
  ✅ Data-driven testing using JSON and Database
- ✅ Browser configuration is scalable and can be extended to support cross-browser execution (Chromium, Firefox, WebKit)
- ✅ Clean and modular test design
+ ✅ Environment variable management using `.env` and `.env.example` ✅ Browser configuration is scalable and can be extended to support cross-browser execution (Chromium, Firefox, WebKit) ✅ Clean and modular test design

 The framework is structured to simulate real-world automation needs and can be easily extended for enterprise-level applications.